DajNJ/hilltop-git-github/README.md

 ```

 ## Git Help
-+ If you are having trouble remembering commands or options for commands, you can use Git help.
++ If you are having trouble remembering commands or options for commands, you can use `git help`.

 + There are a couple of different ways you can use the help command in command line: